 Cllr Malpus believes that the police are now able to attend Zoom meetings.
 A report will be circulated on Thursday 10 September.

 Cllr Shivers said that we very rarely see the police on the village.
 Speeding is getting out of hand and he was very concerned that there was an incident of Firearms on the village.
 We seem to get little information from the police.
-Clerk to chase this up.
+Clerk to chase this up – have tried, and had no updates, try requesting again No further updates

 20/113 County Councillors Report